 - Bus life comes in many flavors: funny, heartbreaking, inspiring, silly, and, er, one-of-a-kind.

 - Once it was easy to keep politics out of conversation; not so anymore.
 My words right after election day, but also just before: a reminisce of what the possibilities of October 2016 felt like.

 - I was three blocks away from the 2015 Paris terror attacks, which you may know killed or injured 505 people.
 I was listed as missing by the US Embassy for three days and found by CNN through an international search spearheaded by my friends (thanks, lovelies!).
 Thoughts just after the attacks here; photographs here; looking back a year later here.

 - I wrote film reviews when I lived in Hollywood, and still do occasional write-ups for this site.
-A recent write-up on a film you've never heard of, but just might love; or last year's bus driver movie, as reviewed by a (film critic!) bus driver.
+Visit the On Cinema page for in-depth analysis on technique, approach, and recomendations of films you may never have heard of, but just might love; or last year's bus driver movie, as reviewed by a (film critic!) bus driver.